AmoyCherry/fuzz-with-LLM/README.md

 Q2: How to deal with the quality of seeds gen-ed by LLM?

 - LLM can discover explicit relation between syscalls but not good at implicit ones.
-But the implicit realtion dont show a powerful influence from [RLTrace](https://github.com/AmoyCherry/fuzz-with-LLM/blob/main/notes/reading.md#rltrace-synthesizing-high-quality-system-call-traces-for-os-fuzz-testing---isc-2023).
+But the implicit realtions dont show a powerful influence from [RLTrace](https://github.com/AmoyCherry/fuzz-with-LLM/blob/main/notes/reading.md#rltrace-synthesizing-high-quality-system-call-traces-for-os-fuzz-testing---isc-2023).

+Q3-1: Are the run time sessions with LLM supposed to be a bottleneck of fuzzing (need to be alleviate)?

+1). the resources cost.

+2). the throughput (the delay time of making answers).

+Q3-2: How to define (Q, K, V) of the SyzLLM?
+Can we extract most of the answers and load them as cache?

+token, sentence, paragraph

-Q3: Is it possible and neccesary to make benefits by leverage/combine LLM during the fuzzing process?
+Q3-3: Is it possible and neccesary to make benefits by leverage/combine LLM during the fuzzing process?

+> If we can't iterate all the Qs, we have to use the run time sessions.
+>
 > How does the LLM-based mutator boost the coverage exploraton?
 >
 > How does the LLM-based mutator handle the inputs feedback?

-Q4: May the project's innovation and workload be sufficient?
+Q5: What resources can be the training text?